kart2k15/LC_cheatsheet/Graph_Cheatsheet.md

 Steps 2a (add to visited) and 2b (scan neighbors + add to container) are ONE combined step.
 You never leave a node and come back later to scan its neighbors.
 You do everything while you're there.

 Same skeleton for every graph problem.
 The only things that change per problem:

-- How you find neighbors (adj list lookup, matrix row scan, grid 4-directions)
+* How you find neighbors (adj list lookup, matrix row scan, grid 4-directions)
-- What you carry in the container (just the node, or node + distance, or node + product)
+* What you carry in the container (just the node, or node + distance, or node + product)
-- What you count (components, flips, products, distances)
+* What you count (components, flips, products, distances)

+**And one invariant no matter what:** visited holds NODES only.
+The carried value lives in the queue tuple.
+Never conflate them.